-Refreshing with the taste of Summer, introducing Mango Sangria with Frozen Blueberries!
+Refreshing with the taste of Summer, introducing Mango Sangria with Frozen Blueberries; a white wine sangria!
 Use frozen blueberries to add interest and color.
 They’re delicious to snack on too!
 Make at least one day ahead for the best flavor.

 After last week’s Bourbon Vanilla Bean Ice Cream, I thought I’d share another boozy treat this week.
 After all, cold things go hand in hand with Summer, especially on long weekends.
 One must stay refreshed, right?

-Mix it in a 2 Qt Ball jar for the ultimate convenience.
+Mix this white wine sangria in a 2 Qt Ball jar for the ultimate convenience.
 Grab that jar and take it on a picnic or shove it in a cooler you’re taking to a friend’s BBQ.
 It’s portable!

 Sangria is somewhat new to me.
 I’d never DIYed sangria until last summer when I was inspired by this article from Epicurious.
 I was so surprised with how simple it is and the suggestion to add bubbles.
 I’d never had sangria with bubbles.
+I mean, why not?
 Adding club soda amps up the refreshment factor and makes it more fun!

-What’s more, unlike a cocktail, it can hang out in the fridge for a day or two and be ready when you are.
+What’s more, unlike a cocktail, sangria can hang out in the fridge for a day or two and be ready when you are.
 Make a big batch or small, whatever suits your plans.

-The wine?
-I use box white wine.. a sweet wine like pinot grigio or riesling will do.
+For white wine sangria, I use a dry wine like Chardonnay, but a sweeter, sometimes dry Riesling will work as well.
 It doesn’t have to be spendy because much of the flavor will come from the fruit and simple, depending on how much you add.
 But I don’t skimp on the orange liquor because I like smooth, bold citrus notes.